directvt/vtm/doc/architecture.md

     - All incoming text flow that does not fall into the above categories is clusterized, forming a key pressed stream forwarded to the keyboard event channel.
 - Operating system signals
     - SIGWINCH events are forwarded to the window size event channel.
-    - SIGINT events are forwarded to the shutdown event channel to perform graceful exit.
+    - SIGINT events are forwarded to the process lifetime control channel to perform graceful exit.
-    - SIGHUP events are forwarded to the shutdown event channel to perform graceful exit.
+    - SIGHUP events are forwarded to the process lifetime control channel to perform graceful exit.
-    - SIGTERM events are forwarded to the shutdown event channel to perform graceful exit.
+    - SIGTERM events are forwarded to the process lifetime control channel to perform graceful exit.
 - PS/2 Mouse device (Linux VGA Console only)
     - `/dev/input/mice`: Received ImPS/2 mouse protocol events are decoded and forwarded to the mouse event channel.
     - `/dev/input/mice.vtm` (used in case of inaccessibility of `/dev/input/mice`)